aosabook/500lines/image-filters/image-filters.markdown

 uniform.

 When I look through my stream of pictures I can see themes emerging.
-The nighttime series from the boat I took at sunset around Hong Kong harbour, the grey of North Korea, the lush greens of Bali, the icy whites and pale blues of an Icelandic winter.
+The nighttime series I took at sunset from a boat on Hong Kong harbour, the grey of North Korea, the lush greens of Bali, the icy whites and pale blues of an Icelandic winter.
 Can we take a picture and pull out that main color that dominates the scene?